Michael Harris II Player Props: Braves vs. Athletics

 Michael Harris II At The Plate

-- Harris II has four doubles, two home runs and nine walks while hitting .180.
+- Harris II has four doubles, two home runs and nine walks while batting .175.

-- He has hit a long ball in two of 31 games played this year, and in 1.8% of his plate appearances.
+- He has gone deep in two of 32 games played this season, and in 1.7% of his plate appearances.

-- In six games this season (19.4%), Harris II has picked up an RBI, including two games with multiple runs batted in.
+- Harris II has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.